Read This First

 Prompt 3: Provide a timeline of the philosophy of language.
 Include deeper explanations for any paradigm shifts.

-The central claim is this: The philosophy of language has evolved through various stages, reflecting shifts in understanding and emphasis on different aspects of language.
+In plain terms: The philosophy of language has evolved through various stages, reflecting shifts in understanding and emphasis on different aspects of language.

 Early explorations by Plato and Aristotle in ancient Greece laid the groundwork.
 Plato questioned the relationship between words, things, and ideas in his dialogues, while Aristotle’s “On Interpretation” discussed the relation between words and their referents, and the dichotomy between truth and falsehood.